Llamatron: Legacy

 In 2011, Minter and Llamasoft released a remake of Llamatron for the iPhone and iPad iOS called Minotron: 2112.
-The game is similar in execution and presentation to Llamatron, although this time the player controls a Minotaur rather than a llama.
-After the game's release, Andrew Bailey of The Register wrote that Minotron: 2112 "delivers an authentic 8-bit trip down memory lane" and "may feel like a unpolished [sic] blast from the past, but it is also, happily, just a blast."
+The game is similar in execution and presentation to Llamatron, although this time the player controls a Minotaur.
+Andrew Bailey of The Register wrote that Minotron: 2112 "delivers an authentic 8-bit trip down memory lane" and "may feel like a unpolished [sic] blast from the past, but it is also, happily, just a blast."